 The CommunityWestminster (Population: 108,710) is a city located in both Adams County, Colorado and Jefferson County, Colorado and is a suburb of the city of Denver.
 In July, 2006, it was ranked as the #24 best place to live in the USA (CNN Money).
 Great schools, low crime, good jobs in a high-tech economy and a fantastic outdoor life make Westminster No. 25.
 Situated 5,000 feet above sea level in the Rocky Mountains, the city offers restaurants, night life and culture, plus natural attractions like nearby Standley Lake provides the city with both water and recreation.
 The interconnected trail system winding through the City's open space is a special point of pride.
 Westminster features more than 63 miles of off-road trails, making it a leader in offering easy access to some of the richest recreational opportunities in the Denver metro area.
 The City of Westminster took off in the '90s as companies moved from high-priced California.

 A City application is required for all positions and is due by midnight on the closing date.
+Any required supplemental documents must be received by 5:00 pm on the Friday after the closing date.
 Applications are available online at www.ci.westminster.co.us or at City Hall, 4800 West 92nd Avenue, Westminster, CO 80031.